hanswesterbeek/ciapp/README.md

 So, you will have to come up with the steps and execute the commands while users see the same output. **Before you rush to the keyboard**, go through the steps below:

- 1. **On paper, draw a diagram of this deployment-setup**
+ 1. On paper, draw a diagram of this deployment-setup
- 2. **What is the role of haproxy during an upgrade?**
+ 2. What is the role of the loadbalancer (haproxy) during an upgrade?
- 3. **How does haproxy know when not to send traffic to a node?**
+ 3. How does haproxy know when not to send traffic to a node?
- 4. **We can not update all app-nodes at the same time.
-Knowing that, write down the answer to this question: What will go wrong if we just include a flyway migration and execute ALTER TABLE and upgrade nodes one by one?**
+ 4. We can not update all app-nodes at the same time.
+Knowing that, write down the answer to this question: What will go wrong if we just include a flyway migration and execute ALTER TABLE and upgrade nodes one by one?
- 5. **You don't have to use the haproxy admin-api in this exercise.
-What is the inevitable result of not disabling nodes?**
+ 5. You don't have to use the haproxy admin-api in this exercise.
+What is the inevitable result of not disabling nodes?
  6. Ok, now you can start coding :)
- 7. **Our app does not perform any writes.
+ 7. Our app does not perform any writes.
 What if we also had to account for writes to our `lastt_name` column?
-How would that change our approach?**
+How would that change our approach?

 So, essentially achieve this (with zero downtime):